sasjs/server.sasjs.io/docs/settings.md

 ## SASJS_ROOT

-The installation directory.
-This location is for SAS WORK, staged files, DRIVE, configuration etc
+If omitted, this will be the SASjs Server installation directory.
+The location is used for SAS WORK, staged files, DRIVE, configuration etc

 Example: